Yuvasee/chatti/docs/architecture.md

 libs/                  # any shared libraries or code
 ```

+### Message Flow Architecture

+1. **Real-time Message Flow**:

+   - Client sends message through WebSocket
+   - Chat Service receives message via Socket.IO
+   - Message is immediately broadcast to all connected clients in the chat room
+   - Message is asynchronously persisted to MongoDB (non-blocking)
+   - Translation job is queued in BullMQ if needed

+2. **Translation Flow**:

+   - Translation Service consumes jobs from BullMQ
+   - Translates message using OpenAI API
+   - Stores translation in MongoDB
+   - Notifies clients through WebSocket about new translation

+3. **Reconnection Handling**:
+   - When client reconnects, fetches recent message history from MongoDB
+   - Includes both original messages and their translations
+   - Continues receiving real-time updates

 ### Front End (web): React + TypeScript + Vite

 - **UI Library**: Material UI for components